This page addresses some of the questions about orders and opinion announcements that we have commonly received during our live blogs.

 Question: What are per curiam opinions?

-Answer: A per curiam ruling is a ruling issued in the name of the court, without any specific author identified – for example, the court’s opinion earlier this year in New York State Rifle & Pistol Association v.
+Answer: A per curiam ruling is a ruling issued in the name of the court, without any specific author identified – for example, the court’s 2020 opinion in New York State Rifle & Pistol Association v.
 City of New York, which concluded that the Second Amendment claims based on the city’s old ban on the transport of guns were moot.
 Per curiam opinions in cases that were not briefed and argued on the merits are typically issued with the order list and not otherwise announced.

 Question: How are the opinions released?
 Are the justices in the courtroom?